 Data collection may not begin until researchers have received approval to conduct the research, and research related activity shall not continue beyond the date stated on the approval letter.
 Research projects involving human subjects can be approved for up to one year in accordance with Federal Regulations.
 A study is considered complete when data collection and data analysis are complete.

-This following is provided to assist you with your application.
-Be sure your completed application includes the these documents:
+The following is provided to assist you with your application.
+Be sure your completed application includes these documents:

 - A title page with contact information for all investigators and sponsors.